ltm893/AwsApp/README.md

 * Login to EC2 with Session Manager and load test data as ec2-user ~/scripts/loadImport.sh

 ## Testing
-* Connito with local node webserver
+* Cognito with local node webserver
    * cd local-webserver/
    * npm start
    * Makes call to APIs built with cloudformation templates